Government land acquisition and resumption

 For owner-occupied properties, reasonable removal expenses and costs (e.g. legal fees and stamp duty) associated with the purchase of a replacement dwelling of equal value are usually allowed.

-The landholder is responsible for any outstanding rates, land tax and rent at the date the land is acquired.
+The landholder is responsible for any outstanding rates, land tax and rent due at the date the land is acquired.
 Any amount owing may be deducted from the compensation paid.

 When compensation will be paid